Wills

 Can my two Wills cancel each other?

 Yes, if they are not carefully drafted.
 Standard Wills often begin with a clause revoking all previous Wills.
-ExpatLegalWills.com creates Wills specifically designed to complement — not cancel — your other Wills.
+ExpatLegalWills.com creates Wills specifically designed to complement; not cancel; your other Wills.

 Tim Hewson